ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 ### 2.4 Mounting and Structure

 - Uses a differential geartrain
-- The servo is installed at the front centre of the chassis using **custom printed servo mounts**, typically included with robotics chassis kits.
+- The servo is installed at the front centre of the chassis using our **custom servo mounts**.

 - A **custom printed servo horn** is attached to a pivoting front wheel or steering linkage to control direction.
 - The servo is securely screwed into a platform plate.